 Symbiotic N2-fixing bacteria

-For your information, it is the best option for plants as they can consume nitrogen from the soil only (and not from artificial fertilizers).
+For your information, it is the best option for plants to uptake nitrogen as they can consume it from the soil only (and not from artificial fertilizers).
 In return, plants provide food and shelter to nitrogen-fixing bacteria.
 Thus, it is a win-win situation for both plants and bacteria.

 Non-symbiotic N2-fixing bacteria

-Soil Bacteria and its Role in Plant Growth Promotion
+Soil Beneficial Bacteria and their Role in Plant Growth Promotion

 Soil beneficial bacteria are very important in the biogeochemical cycle.
 Why?
 Because they improve the health of plants.
 Plant growth promotion can be facilitated both directly and indirectly by soil beneficial bacteria.
 For decades, they have been used for crop production.
 Such bacteria improves the soil for the better growth of plants.